n8henrie/fauxmo/README.md

 ## Troubleshooting / FAQ

+Your first step in troubleshooting should probably be to "forget all devices" (which as been removed from the iOS app but is still available at [alexa.amazon.com](https://alexa.amazon.com)), re-discover devices, and make sure to refresh your device list (e.g. pull down on the "devices" tab in the iOS app, or just close out the app completely and re-open).

 - How can I increase my logging verbosity?
     - `-v[vv]`
+    - `-vv` (`logging.INFO`) is a good place to start when debugging
 - How can I ensure my config is valid JSON?
     - `python -m json.tool < config.json`
     - Use `jsonlint` or one of numerous online tools